enonic/enonic/xp/features/image-styles.md

 			<scale>block(400,500)</scale><!-- Only mandatory config -->
 			<quality>85</quality><!-- Only applies to jpg -->
 			<format>jpg</format>
-			<type>absolute</type><!-- Generate absolute or server relative URLs in processHtml - HOWEVER, maybe not let image config control this at all? -->
+			<type>absolute</type><!-- Generate absolute or server relative URLs in processHtml - HOWEVER, maybe not let image config control this at all since we do that in processHtml call? -->
 			<!-- setting for background-color ... who needs that when we have CSS?
 Same with "filter".
 Could be skipped and implemented if demaned for it comes up -->
 			<!-- Future addition is to here define a class name from some CSS file that will be used inside Image Wizard and TinyMCE.
 This is (2) and we could live without it on first implementation.
 However we already now need to add the class when processHtml runs. -->
 			<css-class>myClass</css-class><!-- This will add .myClass to the list of classes on the figure element when inserting -->